4 A/B Split Testing Mistakes Newbies Should Avoid

 A test that initially showed no change to visitors actually held valuable data.
 The changes caused a conversion increase for mobile device visitors and a decrease to desktop ones.
 That shouldn’t come as a surprise, though-what works on desktop doesn’t always work on mobile (fat fingers make life tough).

-So now, we install a device-only plugin and show the changes only to mobile, and suddenly you get a 22.21% overall conversion rate increase from a split test that you thought was no good.
+So now, we install a device-only plugin and show the changes only to mobile, and suddenly you get a 22.21% overall website conversion rate increase from a split test that you thought was no good.

 This technique alone, will increase your chances of success with split testing to nearly 100%.